ONLINE TOOL BORROWING FOR STUDENTS

 Session 2

-Taking advantage of the in-depth discoveries of the pain and gain points from the previous day's session, we used the 2nd session to thoroughly analyze our findings and apply them towards identifying possible sollutions.
+Taking advantage of the in-depth discoveries of the pain and gain points from the previous day's session, we used the second session to thoroughly analyze our findings and apply them towards identifying possible solutions.

-Taking advantage of the in-depth discoveries of the pain and gain points from the previous day's session, we used the 2nd session to thoroughly analyze our findings and apply them towards identifying possible sollutions.
+Taking advantage of the in-depth discoveries of the pain and gain points from the previous day's session, we used the second session to thoroughly analyze our findings and apply them towards identifying possible solutions.

 Firstly, we asked the participants to group the previously listed labels and questions by topic.